Free agent: National Hockey League (NHL)

 In the National Hockey League (NHL), between 2005 and 2008, the age of unrestricted free agency declined from 31 to 27.
 Under the old collective agreement, which expired in 2004, draft picks were awarded as compensation when a team lost an unrestricted free agent; however, under the current CBA teams losing unrestricted free agents do not receive any compensation.

 In addition, any player at least 22 years of age who has not been selected in the NHL entry draft can sign with any team as a free agent.
 Any player who is not entry-level, but does not meet the qualifications of unrestricted free agency becomes a restricted free agent when his contract expires.

 Major League Soccer (MLS)

 Players eligible for free agency are 24 years of age and older with five MLS service years and are out of contract or have had their option declined.

 National Women's Soccer League (NWSL)

 Free agency has been available in the National Women's Soccer League since 2023; players eligible for free agency are required six years of service within the NWSL.

 Major League Rugby (MLR)

-In Major League Rugby, a player can be signed by any team as a free agent at 18 years old as long as they don't enroll in college.
+In Major League Rugby, a player can be signed by any team as a free agent at 18 years old as long as they do not enroll in college.
 In case they do, they have to wait for MLR Draft at 21 years old.